LeHaine/kiwi/README.md

+# About
-My personal library for use with Kotlin Multiplatform and Korge that I call `Kiwi`.
+My personal library for use with Kotlin Multiplatform and Korge that I call **Kiwi**.